 - full-time at 1 job: 30 hours/week for 12 months = 1 year full time (1,560 hours)

 - equal amount in part-time: 15 hours/week for 24 months = 1 year full time (1,560 hours)

 - full-time at more than 1 job: 30 hours/week for 12 months at more than 1 job = 1 year full time (1,560 hours)

 For part-time work, you can work more or less than 15 hours/week as long as it adds up to 1,560 hours.
 However, the Government of Canada does not count any hours you work above 30 hours/week.

-If you think you might meet the requirements, take our quick quiz to see if Express Entry is right for you or read our next post on the language requirements for the Federal Skilled Worker Program.
+If you think you might meet the requirements, determine your eligibility and score in our free immigration portal here or read our next post on the language requirements for the Federal Skilled Worker Program.

 And for more information about the Federal Skilled Worker Program, read further here.